Martin Luther King, Jr. and Michael K. Honey

 [isbn]

 Didion articulates my mixed feelings towards my home state in a way I've never encountered before.
 California is a garden of Eden, populated by a dozen or so men who for some godforsaken reason thought the oil underneath Eden was more important than the fruit she bore.
-Recommended by C.J.
+Recommended by CJ H.

 |